Coatings for turbine blades

 Because the plating can increase the life of the blades by up to three times (Sivakumar, 1989), the cost of Pt plating is easily compensated.

 Interestingly, it was found that Pt additions not only did not provide a diffusion barrier, but also enhanced Al diffusion (Chen, 1997).
-When applied on the second generation superalloy CMSX4, Pt formed TCP (topologically close-packed) phases with some elements of the substrate (Re, W, Mo, Cr).
+When applied on the second-generation superalloy CMSX4, Pt formed TCP (topologically close-packed) phases with some elements of the substrate (Re, W, Mo, Cr).

 The exact reasons for the beneficial effect of Pt are not fully understood, but it was found that Pt improves oxide adherence and also contributes to better hot corrosion resistance.

 Pt appears to partially substitute Ni in β-NiAl, and also to form PtAl2 which is believed to act as an Al reservoir.
 It has also been proposed that Pt acts in a similar manner as Y in MCrAlY coatings.
-In these coatings, Y combines with S; this greatly increase the coating life as S is otherwise detrimental to the adherence of the oxide layer.
+In these coatings, Y combines with S; this greatly increases the coating life as S is otherwise detrimental to the adherence of the oxide layer.
 There is nevertheless no evidence of a similar effect of Pt in β-NiAl coatings (Evans, 2001).

 Further reading

-2. Evans A. G. et al., Prog.
+1. Evans A. G. et al., Prog.
 Mater.
 Sci., 46:2001, 505-553, 'Mechanisms controlling the durability of thermal barrier coatings'.

-3. Chen J. H. et al., Surf.
+2. Chen J. H. et al., Surf.
 Coat.
-Techn., 92:1997, 69-77, 'Degradation of the platinum aluminide coating on CMSX4 at 1100 C'.
+Techn., 92:1997, 69-77.

-Bond Coats: MCrAlY
+Bond coats: MCrAlY

 Introduction